lmcai/PhyloHerb/README.md

 ## V. Ortholog identification and alignment

 Phyloherb will identify the best-matching region of each gene/intergenic region in the assemblly using BLAST.
-We provide a build-in database of ## plastid genes from 100 angiosperm species.
+We provide a build-in database of plastid genes from 355 seed plant families.
 This database is sufficient for getting genes from species that are not too distantly related to our reference species.
 You can also supply your own reference in a fasta file following the instructions below.
-The list of our reference species is [here](/phyloherbLib/reference_sp.list).
+The list of reference species is [here](/phyloherbLib/reference_sp.list).
 The list of the genes in the database is [here](/phyloherbLib/gene.list).

 1. Generate reference gene sequences **(optional)**